 Things to Do

 You’re not limited to food at Creole Tomato Festival.
-Cooking demonstrations from local and up-and-coming chefs, kids activities, tomato eating contests, and 4 stages of live music are all part of the fest, including performances from Little Freddie King, Original Pinettes Brass Band and our very own jazz singer Robin Barnes.
+Cooking demonstrations from local and up-and-coming chefs, kids activities, tomato eating contests, and 4 stages of live music are typically part of the annual fest.

 More Tomato Treats…